MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 ### 3.04.
 Demo: Expand a Subnet

-1. Custom subnet with /29 mask, which provides you with 8 addresses, but from those 4 are reserved by GCP.
+1. Custom subnet with /29 mask, which provides you with 8 addresses, but from those wight four are reserved by GCP.
-2. When you create 5th VM, you will get an error msg - “IP Space is exhausted”, so you need to increase subnet capacity.
+2. When you create the 5th VM, you will get an error msg - “IP Space is exhausted”, so you need to increase subnet capacity.
 3. To do that: Open either VPC Network in Navigation Menu or click on nic0 -> subnet -> edit /23 (500+ instances) save.
 4. Retry on Compute Engine instances